Research

 Our Chicago Studies Thesis Universe was designed to help student and faculty scholars access the staggering network of Chicago-focused academic work going on across the College.
 Between the nearly 100 theses and 50+ faculty members included, we're confident it can help you discover topics you're passionate about and mentors who share that passion.
 Coming soon: the universe of Chicago-focused classes!

-Recent Prize-Winning Chicago BA's
+Other Recent Prize-Winning Chicago BA's